operator-framework/enhancements/enhancements/orange_okt_proposition.md

 We worked mainly on an operator for a stateful application and had to deal with:

-  - the question to detect finely any change in the managed resources by the operator (do not update  them unecessarly)
+  - the question to detect finely any change in the managed resources by the operator (do not update  them unnecessarily)

   - the CR Reconciliation's Status to update as recommended
   - apply CR finalizations as recommended
   - apply success and errors management